vlondon/wbfapi/README.md

 * `/app` -  Project source files
 * `/test` - Unit tests
 * `/dist` - Built project files (to be compiled)

+## My approach

+I picked AngularJS  as it's now one of the most advanced technologies for the front end.
+It allows us to use well known MVC and keep code structure clear separating it from html files.
+It has low barriers and can be used from small to big projects.
+It allows to write modern web apps, have good documentation and community.

+Yeoman choosed as it's good tool to quickly generate project base with various modules included already.

+Sass - one of the pre-processors that can be used in big projects.
+It supports variables, mixins and lets you write re-usable methods and use logic statements.

+Grunt - in these latter days I prefer using Gulp instead as it's using another, more readable structure.
+Grunt still, was developer first so it have more plugins available.